-- there will likely be no natural person who would be deemed to have control through ownership or other means in accordance with the definition of beneficial owner in Schedule 3.
+- 119. With regard to the beneficial ownership of charities and NPOs, for the vast majority there will likely be no natural person who would be deemed to have control through ownership or other means in accordance with the definition of beneficial owner in Schedule 3.
 At most there may be a class of persons who stand to benefit from the charity's objectives and these will likely be self-evident from an understanding of the charity or NPO's nature and purpose.
-However, these persons are unlikely to have ultimate effective control over the affairs of the charity or NPO's. - Noting the above, where the charity or NPO is a legal person, the senior managing official for the purposes of establishing beneficial ownership will often be a senior member of the governing body or committee of the charity or NPO, or may extend to an executive where the governing body does not have day-to-day control over the charity's or NPO's affairs. - Many jurisdictions require the registration of at least a portion of charities or NPOs for the purpose of ensuring the transparency of that jurisdiction's NPO sector.
+However, these persons are unlikely to have ultimate effective control over the affairs of the charity or NPO's. - 120.
+Noting the above, where the charity or NPO is a legal person, the senior managing official for the purposes of establishing beneficial ownership will often be a senior member of the governing body or committee of the charity or NPO, or may extend to an executive where the governing body does not have day-to-day control over the charity's or NPO's affairs. - 121.
+Many jurisdictions require the registration of at least a portion of charities or NPOs for the purpose of ensuring the transparency of that jurisdiction's NPO sector.
 Whilst on its own not sufficient as verification of the identity of a charity or NPO, registration may allow the firm to gather further information on a charity or NPO, including details on its nature and purpose, and may act to support any verification undertaken.
 Within the Bailiwick the Guernsey Registry maintains lists of both registered charities and NPOs, excluding Sark (see Appendix B).